You can register on the mailing list to get a reminder for when entries open for the 2023/2024 season HERE

 How it works - enter the Challenge by choosing your Challenge level and registering with EventBrite.

 Swim the swims relevant to your chosen level in your own time but make sure that you complete all the required swims and distances each month.
-For Jedi or Ninja Challenge the specified swims do not have to be done in any particular order.
-You do not need to provide evidence of your swims other than for the Jedi or Ninja swims at 7.00 degrees or less in which case a photograph of two thermometers recording the temperature needs to be submitted.
+You do not need to provide evidence of your swims other than for the Jedi or Ninja or Apprentice swims at 7.00 degrees or less in which case a photograph of two thermometers recording the temperature needs to be submitted.

 At the end of each month an online form will be emailed to you to complete and return confirming that you have completed that month's swims.
+The forms will remain open for 6 weeks after whcih time I will presume you have dropped out of the challenge if I haven't heard from you.
 There's also a facebook group so you can join in with the other Polar Bear & Penguin swimmers and share pics and stories and get information.

 Except for the Penguin Challenge only a swimsuit, single silicone hat, goggles and earplugs may be worn.
 No neoprene, wetsuits, boots or gloves may be worn.